 of driver’s licenses – surrender of licenses.

-- (5) A court may not take any action, including deferring
+hold a commercial driver's license, a court may not take any action,

-of judgment, on a conviction that would prevent a conviction for any
+including deferring imposition of judgment, that would prevent a

-violation of a state or local traffic control law or ordinance,
+conviction for any violation of a state or local traffic control law

-except a parking law or ordinance, in any type of motor vehicle,
+or ordinance, except a parking law or ordinance, in any type of

 - Question: How will this ticket affect my insurance?